MIT-SPARK/Kimera-VIO/docs/tips_usage.md

 ## General

 - Sequential/Parallel mode: gflag `parallel_run`
-    - Running in parallel is the default: `parallel_run=1`.
+    - Running in parallel (default): `parallel_run=1`.
     - Running in sequential mode: `parallel_run=0`.
-This can be done in the example script with the `-s` argument at commandline.
+Or, if using the example script, use the `-s` flag at commandline.
-- To log output, set the `log_output` flag to true.
-For the script, this is done with the `-log` commandline argument.
-By default, log files will be saved in output_logs.
+- Log output in csv files: gflag `log_output=true`.
+Or, if using the example script, use the `-log` commandline argument.
+By default, log files will be saved in `output_logs` directory.

 ## Loop Closure Detector

-- `use_lcd=true` gflag.
-This flag is disabled by default.
-Pass `-lcd` to the example script to turn on the LoopClosureDetector module: `./scripts/stereoVIOEUROC.bash -lcd`.
+- Enable Loop Closures: `use_lcd=true` gflag (disabled by default).
+Or, pass `-lcd` to the example script to turn on the LoopClosureDetector module: `./scripts/stereoVIOEUROC.bash -lcd`.

 ## Structural Regularities

-  - You can run Kimera-VIO using structural regularities, as in [our ICRA 2019 paper](https://ieeexplore.ieee.org/abstract/document/8794456), by specifying the option ```-r```:
+  - You can run Kimera-VIO using structural regularities, as in our [ICRA 2019 paper](https://ieeexplore.ieee.org/abstract/document/8794456), by specifying the option `-r`:

   ```./stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy" -r```